mustacheride/aurora_sa/README.md

 # Something Awful Homebrew for Aurora
-Visit the [website](http://www.aurorabuilder.com "Aurora Website") for more information about the Aurora character builder and check out the [support page](http://www.aurorabuilder.com/support "Aurora Support Page") if you have any questions.<br> You can support the project by making a [donation](https://aurorabuilder.com/donate/).
+Visit the [website](http://www.aurorabuilder.com "Aurora Website") for more information about the Aurora character builder and check out the [support page](http://www.aurorabuilder.com/support "Aurora Support Page") if you have any questions.

-Please take a moment to review the [contributing guidelines](https://github.com/aurorabuilder/elements/blob/master/.github/CONTRIBUTING.md) when creating an issue, making a content request, or submitting a pull request.

 ### Extending Content
 Go to the _Additional Content_ tab in Aurora, enter the URL of the index file, and have Aurora download the content to the custom folder for you.
 When these files get updated, Aurora will be able to keep content files up to date automatically.